Kaleido-subs/style-guide/docs/guidelines/editing.md

 # Editing Guidelines

-!!!
-Danger "Editing Guidelines"
-    Always ensure your editing follows the guidelines provided to you by the group or company you work for!<br>
-    This is especially important if you're working in an official capacity.

 Editing plays a crucial role in fansubbing, helping to make the original text more accessible and ensuring the intended message is effectively conveyed.